-A translation table is programmed to translate DID or DNIS routing numbers to the corresponding ID (ID), mailbox (MB) extension (EXT) or department with both day and night destinations.
-An ESI Communications Server supports up to four-digit DID and DNIS/ANI.
+A translation table is programmed to translate DID or DNIS routing numbers to the corresponding ID branch (ID), mailbox (MB) extension (EXT), department, or fax server with both day and night destinations.
+An IP Server 900 supports up to 10-digit DID and DNIS/ANI.
 Each model has a maximum number of entries that can be programmed into the table (multiple numbers programmed to the same destinations); see "Translation tables" in "System capacities" (page B.1).
-An entry for exceptions is provided and can be programmed for an ID (ID), mailbox (MB) or extension or department (X).
+An entry for exceptions - DID numbers that have been received but that have not been programmed - is provided and can be programmed for an ID branch (ID), mailbox (MB), extension or department (X), or fax server (ESI FAX).